brmson/dataset-sts/data/anssel/yodaqa/README.md

 Older Datasets
 --------------

-The academic standard up to now stems from **anssel-wang** - the TREC-based dataset originally by Wang et al., 2007, in the form by Yao et al., 2013.
+The academic standard up to now stems from **anssel/wang** - the TREC-based dataset originally by Wang et al., 2007, in the form by Yao et al., 2013.
 However, this dataset seems to be quite easy as the ratio of relevant snippets is high and they are often pretty short.